A father's experience of a KGH and a non-KGH birth

 What followed was a 10 hour labour with a lot of pressure to have a c-section as the baby was spine to spine and according to the mid wife was ‘stuck’ with no chance of getting out ....... luckily we had connected with a junior doctor who was observing and she literally rescued us and kept us sane, so much so we nearly named our daughter after her!
 She suggested a vonteuse delivery while being prepped for a c-section and this is how our first child entered the world.

-Hypnobirthing allowed us to experience what birthing is all about, the joy of delivering a new person into the world, delivering this little baby calmly, happily and relaxed.
+KGHypnobirthing allowed us to experience what birthing is all about, the joy of bringing a new person into the world, birthing this little baby calmly, happily and relaxed.

 If it were possible to put every expectant mother, particularly first time mothers through a hypno birthing course, whether they chose to give birth in a hospital or at home, i am sure that the need for intervention and the number of emergency cases would dramatically reduce.